-As IT managers serving your organization’s internal IT needs, remote work presents more variables than a single physical location.
-It’s always easier to control elements of security and access in a fixed environment, but sometimes that isn’t an option.
+As IT managers serving your organization’s internal IT needs, hybrid work presents more variables than a single physical location.
+It’s always easier to control elements of security and access in a fixed environment, but having all employees work on-site simultaneously is not guaranteed—especially in a hybrid environment.

-To ensure that everything operates smoothly and efficiently, we’ve put together an IT management checklist that will guide your transition to a remote working environment.
+To ensure that everything operates smoothly and efficiently, we’ve put together an IT management checklist that will guide your transition to a hybrid working environment.

-As IT managers, you’re likely comfortable with the technology and policies for remote work setup, but you may need to provide the other company staff remote work policies, best practices, and access to remote tools.
-Here are some IT items that you’ll need to ensure are in place to maximize company staff time and make the most of remote work.
+As IT managers, you’re likely comfortable with the technology and policies for remote work setup, but you need to provide the staff with hybrid work policies, best practices, and access to remote tools.
+Here are some IT items that you’ll need to ensure are in place to maximize company staff time and make the most of hybrid work.

-- A remote work policy has been created and implemented.
+- A hybrid work policy has been created and implemented.

 - The staff has the hardware needed to work remotely.

-- The staff has access to every critical application needed to complete their daily work.
+- The staff can access every critical application needed to complete their daily work.

 - Secure remote meeting software is set up.

-- The staff and the internal IT team has access to collaboration tools.
+- The staff and the internal IT team have access to collaboration tools.

 - There is remote access to the business phone system.